-The library is open from 8:30 a.m. to 3:30 p.m. on school days.
-Books, e-books, videos, and pamphlets are available to borrow.
+The library is open from 7:40 a.m. to 2:30 p.m. on school days.
+Books, ebooks, magazines, videos, newspapers, and pamphlets are all available to borrow.
 Students are expected to comply with all copyright regulations.
 Books are checked out for two weeks; all other materials may be checked out overnight.
 All items may be renewed if no requests for holding are in effect.
 The student, in the act of borrowing materials, forms a contract agreeing to care for and return items.
 The librarian has the right to examine all items leaving the library.
-Books must be returned to the library.
+Books may be returned to the library, or the book drop in the Main Office.
+Students with overdue items receive detentions or ISS.
 Damage to or loss of items will require that students pay replacement costs, including the price of the item and processing fees.
-Students that are on the debt list may receive privilege restrictions.
+Seniors may be denied participation in commencement exercises.

 Students may come to the library with individual passes from teachers if two classes are not scheduled for that block.
 Students may also obtain a library pass during lunch from the Main Office.
 They must check in and display their passes.
 Social conversations, sleeping, and group study are not permitted.